StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Propagation functions

-- In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all propagation functions.
+- Execute the query below in the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) to list all propagation functions.
-- Use the ID from the output to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the function.
+- Use the ID from the query result to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the function.

 {% tabs %}
 {% tab title="Query" %}